 Jamal Mahjoub is an award winning writer of mixed British/Sudanese heritage.
 Born in London, he was raised in Khartoum where the family remained until 1990.
 He was awarded a scholarship to study in England and attended university in Sheffield.
 He has lived in a number of places, including the UK, Denmark and currently, Spain.
 He writes in English.

-"Like all the best crime fiction, Bilal's story has a depth and resonance which stretches far beyond its cast of characters into the wider world."
+"Depth and resonance which stretches far beyond its cast of characters into the wider world."
 The Independent.

 'The mean streets meet a thousand and one nights' Ellery Queen Mystery Magazine